fabienfleureau/qov_frontend_demo_vite/README-terraform.md

 ## How It Works

-The Terraform configuration automatically handles npm installation:
+The Terraform configuration automatically handles npm using **portable Node.js binaries**:

 1. **Checks for npm** - If npm is already installed, it uses it
-2. **Auto-installs Node.js** - If npm is missing, it automatically installs Node.js based on your OS:
+2. **Downloads portable Node.js** - If npm is missing, it automatically downloads the official Node.js portable binaries:
-   - Debian/Ubuntu: Uses `apt-get`
-   - RHEL/CentOS/Amazon Linux: Uses `yum`
-   - Alpine Linux: Uses `apk`
+   - No installation required
+   - No admin/sudo rights needed
+   - Supports Linux (x64, arm64, armv7l) and macOS
+   - Downloads from official nodejs.org
+   - Extracts to `/tmp` and adds to PATH
 3. **Builds the app** - Runs `npm install && npm run build`
 4. **Syncs to S3** - Uploads the built files to your S3 bucket

+**Benefits:**
+- ✅ No installation or system modifications
+- ✅ No sudo/admin privileges required
+- ✅ Works in any CI/CD environment with internet access
+- ✅ Clean and portable approach

 ## Usage